zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 - Notes have typos, nonstandard abbreviations, and incorrect information, just like "structured" data.

-- Not typos but transcription (or other) errors, nearly undetectable to untrained: "Intrathecal DepoCyt" $\to$ "Intrathecal etoposide"
+- Not typos but transcription (or other) errors, nearly undetectable to the untrained: "Intrathecal DepoCyt" $\to$ "Intrathecal etoposide"

 ## Automated information extraction from text[^ryu]